Return to youritmates.com home page

 Your IT & Tech Mates may keep records to help review ambassadors, zones, share codes, campaigns, activities, introductions, referrals, rewards, complaints and follow-up tasks.

-We may correct records, merge duplicates, update attribution, hold rewards, add notes, remove public visibility, review conduct, reassign a zone, invite a waitlisted person to be considered, or close a matter where the available information supports that action.
+We may correct records, merge duplicates, update attribution, hold rewards, add notes, remove public display, review conduct, reassign a zone, invite a waitlisted person to be considered, or close a matter where the available information supports that action.

 8. Australian Consumer Law and non-excludable rights